-Clear aligners like the Inman Aligner and Invisalign are types of removable braces that function very similarly to the traditional metal brace; both result in straighter teeth.
+Clear aligners like the Inman Aligner and the Invisalign system are types of removable braces.
+They function very similarly to the traditional metal brace; both result in straighter teeth.

-Similar to other types of brace, you will need to have an initial assessment with a dentist or orthodontist.
-Once a plan is in place you will be fitted for your aligners.
+Similar to other types of braces, you will need to have an initial assessment with a dentist or orthodontist.
+Once a plan is in place, your provider will fit your aligners.

-Commonly the treatment requires that you change aligners every couple of weeks to readjust the fit.
-However, there are many different brands and types of clear aligner so this might vary.
-Treatment generally takes between 12 – 18 months, but it is possible to straighten teeth in a shorter amount of time if only small adjustments are needed.
+Commonly, the treatment requires that you change aligners every couple of weeks to readjust the fit.
+However, there are many different brands and types of clear aligners so this might vary.
+Treatment generally takes between 12 – 18 months, but it is possible to straighten teeth in a shorter amount of time if you only need small adjustments.

 Recent studies show that clear aligners are effective in straightening teeth in many cases, but not all.
 This is due to the direction of movement needed to reposition the teeth.

 For example, this study found that clear aligners were not effective when it came to teeth that needed their rotation controlled.
 That is why it is important to know your options and discuss them with your dentist or orthodontist before deciding on a treatment.

 If you would like to see what your teeth could look like after using clear aligners, try Invisalign's free Smile View tool and get your smile preview in minutes!

 As mentioned above, an Inman Aligner is a plastic aligner that you can wear to straighten your teeth.
 The outcome is similar to wearing braces, except only your front few teeth can be straightened.
 Although the outcome is similar in terms of teeth straightening, they are very different in how they look and function.